SimonHoiberg/create-react-web-component/README.md

 ## Usage
 ### Build
-Build you component by running the command
+Build your component by running the command
 ```console
 yarn build
 ```